Health & Wellness Supports

 Daina Zweig, Innis’s assistant dean — community wellness, can help you find the appropriate mental health resources specific to your concern(s).
 Daina also welcomes any health- and wellness-related questions you may have.

-To make an appointment with Daina, please book here, completing the “Wellness Advising Appointment” option.
+To make an appointment with Daina or Alex, please book here, completing the “Wellness Advising Appointment” option.

 Book an appointment with our health and wellness counsellor